 One fun fact about Munich is that it hosts Oktoberfest annually, right in the city center.
 It is an occasion that draws in thousands of Germans and foreigners each year to dance away to fold music while sipping on steins of beer – but don’t worry, if crowds aren’t your thing, the city is teeming with independent breweries, where you can sip on some of Germany’s finest beverages throughout the year away from the hustle and bustle.

 There are also some spectacular buildings around Munich, including Marienplatz Square, the Munich Residenz palace, and the Asam Church.

 With something for everyone, and a whole lot of fun, food, and festivities, Munich is a pretty cool place to be – if you can afford it.

 Best for: Art and culture, shabby chic vibes

 Location: Eastern Germany

 Leipzig, located roughly 100 miles from Berlin, is undoubtedly one of Germany’s hidden gems.
-It may be small, but this international city is teeming with culture.
+It may be a small city, but this international city is teeming with a vibrant culture.
 Known for its thriving music scene, which includes classical pieces as well as newer electronic music, as well as its arty vibes, Leipzig is a great place to get your creative thinking cap on.